 Let’s start with a well-known operation, ‘Undo / Redo’.

-It allows you to undo most of the operations until you save the project.
+It allows you to undo most of the operations up to the point of your last save.

 There are some exceptions but you won’t see them in this tutorial.
-If you are concerned about them, learn more about them on the official site by yourself.
+If you are concerned about them, learn more about them on the official site.

 The shortcuts are ‘Ctrl+Z’ (Undo) and ‘Ctrl+Y’ (Redo).

-Many of the tools in the main toolbar have their shortcut.
-Remember them first if you want to operate efficiently.
+Many of the tools in the main toolbar have their own keyboard shortcut.
+Remembering them will help you to operate more efficiently.

 I will explain the detail of those tools later.